Family: Malvaceae

 MaintenanceIn the fall remove all dead plant parts and discard.
 These will carry over the rust spores.
 The rust is caused by Puccinia malvacearum, a fungus attacking the Malvaceae family.
 Staking maybe needed

-PropagationThey are easily grown from seed but will take two years to flower.
+PropagationThey are quickly grown from seed but will take two years to flower.
 First year the plant will grow vegetatively and the next year flower, than die.
 Many times succeeding generations will come from the seeds that fall too the ground.
+I have found that cold stratification helps germination,

 Native SiteChina